qunshirleyxie/ansible-ssh-prepare/README.md

 1. Get the host key for all hosts (using `ssh-keyscan`)
 2. Remove any entries in `known_hosts` for the specific hosts.
 This guarantees a clean `known_hosts`.
 It only removes entries related to the hosts in your `inventory` file.
 3. Add host keys to your `known_hosts` file on your localhost
-4. Copy user SSH public key to the `authorized_keys` file on your hosts (using `ssh-copy-id`)
+4. Connect to each host using `ssh_user` and `ssh_password` and copy the public key `ssh_public_key` to the `authorized_keys` file on your hosts (using `ssh-copy-id`)

 The `dig` command is used in the Playbook to retrieve the IP address from the FQDN.
 This allows us to save the key into the `known_hosts` using both the FDQN and IP address.
 This is useful so you can use either the IP or FQDN to ssh to the host.

 ## Example
 Run the playbook using the following syntax.
-It will prompt you for the SSH password, which will be used when copying the SSH public key for the user to the host.
+It will prompt you for the `ssh_user` and `ssh_password` that will be used to establish authentication to the hosts in order to copy the SSH public key to the host.
 The password is required for the initial authentication method.
-Afterwards, when the public key is copied to the target host, then passwords will no longer be necessary.
+Afterwards, when the public key is copied to the target host, then password authentication will no longer be necessary.

 ```bash
 ansible-playbook -i inventory ssh-prepare.yml